Friday, August 31, 2012

 Something is stirring, shifting ground...it’s just begun.
 Edges are blurring all around, and yesterday is done.
 Feel the flow, hear what’s happening: we’re what’s happening.
 Don’t you know?
 It’s our time, breathe it in: worlds to change and worlds to win.
 Our turn coming through, me and you, man, me and you!
 [1]

-I have so far staid my opinion from social media on this subject, choosing instead to ask questions and express thoughts in dialogue with friends and coworkers, but when my (relation removed upon request) “liked” the I Support Chick-fil-A page on Facebook last week, my heart fell.
+I have so far staid my opinion from social media on this subject, choosing instead to ask questions and express thoughts in dialogue with friends and coworkers, but when my brother-in-law “liked” the I Support Chick-fil-A page on Facebook last week, my heart fell.
 It felt like a slap in my face; a blatant disregard for me as a person.
 He knows I’m gay and he doesn’t approve.
 I don’t deny him his feelings, they’re his feelings.
 It doesn’t make it hurt any less.

 I’ve known about Chick-fil-A’s anti gayness for years.
 I express my distaste at their practices by choosing to exercise my freedom of choice and not eat there.
 I haven’t patronized a Chick-fil-A in so long I can’t remember the last time I tasted one of their waffles fries.